SAND BUDGETS

 This website is the outcome of that study.
 Its purpose is to serve as a resource for stakeholders to better understand the complex and dynamic processes that drive sand depletion, the effects that sand mining and extraction has, ways to improve the sand balance of river systems, and how to develop their own Sand Budget.

 The 2019-2024 “Drifting Sands: Mitigating the impacts of climate change in the Mekong Delta through public and private sector engagement in the sand industry" project was funded by the International Climate Initiative (IKI) – BMU and managed by WWF-Germany.
-Viet Nam's Ministries of Agriculture and Rural Development (MARD), Natural Resources and Environment (MONRE) and Planning and Investment (MPI), overseeing disaster risk management, sand mining and investments, are key partners in the project.
+Viet Nam's Ministries of Agriculture and Rural Development (MARD), which oversees disaster risk management, is the key project partner.